posva/2025-03-amsterdam-pinia-colada/slides.md

 ```

 <!--

-- data fetching can be easy but only for simple stuff
-- no error management
-- no loading state
+- but worse than static because no loading
-- No refresh

-client cache is for control over a centralized data.
-We can manually invalidate, refetch
+- you might be thinking you can use suspense and stick a skeleton ui
 -->

 ---